Growing Security Concerns Over Payroll Data Protection

-With a large number of privacy concerns in 2021, it is important to consider, not only, whether your privacy concerns are met but also the types of data security processes your payroll provider practices.
+With a large number of privacy concerns in 2021, it is important to consider, not only, whether your privacy concerns are met but also the types of payroll data protection processes your payroll provider practices.

 While Asia’s data privacy requirements vary greatly, there are key payroll security questions we’re routinely asked by clients (especially banking and FI clients) who outsource their Asia payroll.

-As such companies operating in Asia need to ensure they and in particular their HR and payroll providers who handle their employee’s personal information take adequate measures to comply with data privacy laws.
+As such companies operating in Asia need to ensure they and in particular their HR and payroll providers who handle their employee’s personal information have appropriate knowledge and experience in China payroll processes and take adequate measures to comply with data privacy laws.

 |People also ask:|